Skip to main content

 Winter (December–February): Snow, Onsen & Serenity

-Winter is Japan's quietest — and in some ways most rewarding — travel season.
-Crowds at temples and shrines are thin, prices drop significantly (except over New Year), and the country takes on a serene, postcard-perfect quality under snow.
+Winter falls in Japan's low season outside holiday dates, and it can be one of the most rewarding times to visit.
+Crowds at temples and shrines are thin, prices drop significantly (except over New Year), and the country takes on a serene quality under snow.

 Best Time to Visit Tokyo